Master-Lyfe/Lucian-s-Lasagna/README.md

 * numberOfLayers
 * actualMinutesInOven

 Tasks to create and master:
 --

 1 ) Define Oven time for meal
--How much time is expeected to cook this meal?
+- How much time is expeected to cook this meal?
--Is this constant or will this time vary?
+- Is this constant or will this time vary?
--Should this number be used in other functiond?
+- Should this number be used in other functiond?

 2 ) Calculate remaining oven time
 - Whats the bondaries?